SequentMicrosystems/ioplus-rpi/node-red-contrib-sm-ioplus/README.md

 # node-red-contrib-sm-ioplus

-The Node-RED nodes for the [Home Automation card](https://sequentmicrosystems.com/products/raspberry-pi-home-automation-card){:target="_blank"} card.
+The Node-RED nodes for the <a href="https://sequentmicrosystems.com/products/raspberry-pi-home-automation-card" target="_blank">Home Automation card</a>

 ## Command line installation